technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 3 - Get answers from Copilot about data in the model.md

     ![](./media/media3/image11.png)

-2. This gives a clear view of the model that is uploaded.
+2. This gives a clear view of the model that is uploaded for you to analyse.

     ![](./media/media3/image12.png)